-While the month of December in Colorado tends to be a bit chilly, family time, traditions, good food and holiday cheer warm us up as we enjoy fun activities and festive events around Colorado this month.
+While the month of December in Colorado tends to be a bit chilly, family time, traditions, good food and holiday cheer warm us up as we enjoy fun activities and festive events around Colorado.

-December in Colorado is also the perfect time to reflect on the past year and set goals for the new one, while practicing gratitude and giving to others.
+December in Colorado is also the perfect time to reflect on the past year and set goals for the new one while practicing gratitude and giving back to others.
 Whether you’re able to donate time, goods or money, giving to others and practicing gratitude for what you have is more powerful than you may think.
-Acts of kindness can have mental and physical health benefits, including boosting self-esteem, enhancing empathy and helping you sleep better.
+Acts of kindness and gratefulness can have mental and physical health benefits, including boosting self-esteem, enhancing empathy and improving sleep.

-So, we encourage you to reap the benefits of giving back this season and take some time to do something you enjoy.
+We encourage you to reap the benefits of giving back this season and to take time to do something you enjoy.
 Here are some ideas for things to do in Colorado in December, including some ways to give back.

 Check out a holiday light display

-Nothing gets you in the holiday spirit quite like walking through a holiday light display with a hot chocolate in hand.
+Nothing kindles the holiday spirit quite like walking, with hot cocoa in hand, through a holiday light display.
 From zoos to botanical gardens, there are many unique and festive experiences across the state.
-Check out holiday light shows throughout Colorado or explore a dazzling light display near you.
+Check out a dazzling light display near you.

 Ice skate under the city lights